Creating a Swerve Drive Project

 Using Phoenix Tuner X to Generate Swerve Code

-With the swerve drive fundamentals covered, we're ready to create a complete swerve drivetrain using CTRE's Phoenix Tuner X. This powerful tool generates production-ready swerve code, handling all the complexity of kinematics, odometry, and control.
+With the swerve drive fundamentals covered, we're ready to create a complete swerve drivetrain using CTRE's Phoenix Tuner X. Its generator writes the swerve code for you and handles the kinematics, odometry, and control.

 Prerequisites Complete?